lukasz-otowski/python/README.md

 ### movie-premiere.py
 simple script to concatenation one variable within a string

-### strange-fractal.py
-simple number generator based on elif statement

 ### highest.py
 script which find the highest number from input field

 ### fibonacci-numbers.py
 you should know what this script is do ;-)

-### multi.py
-script that check your skill of multiplication

-### div.py
-script that check your divide skill

 ### land-generator.py
 landscape generator